-The salt that is always included in a brine helps to increase the amount of moisture and flavor that the meat can take up by manipulating the structure of the tissues in the meat.
+Salt is another common ingredient in meat brine.
+It helps to increase the amount of moisture and flavor that the meat can take up by manipulating the structure of the tissues in the meat.

-Both of these together equal a tasty, juicy, flavorful piece of meat.
+The combination of kombucha vinegar and salt in marinades or brines equals a tasty, juicy, flavorful piece of meat.

-Another ingredient you can add to the brine is sugar.
-It isn’t necessary, but the sugar helps to increase the caramelization of the meat when it is cooked and caramelization equals better flavor.
+An optional ingredient to add to the brine is sugar.
+While it is not necessary, the sugar helps to increase the caramelization of the meat when it is cooked, resulting in a better finished flavor.

 Add these right to the above brine and be sure to remove any bits of herbs or flavorings from the meat before cooking to prevent burning.

 To the basic brine add black peppercorns, dried or fresh thyme, lemon slices, dried or fresh parsley.

 Meat Brine For Turkey